bloominstituteoftechnology/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+.forEach executes a function on each element in the array, while .map does the same thing except it also creates another array with the results

 2. Explain the difference between a callback and a higher order function.

+Callback functions are the functions used in the higher order functions.
+Higher order functions take in another function(s)

 3. Can you explain what a closure is and how you used it in the counter function?

+Closure is the boundry of control for certain operations you want to perform in Java Script.
+When you create a closure, you limit the scope that the operations or functions can be accessed.

 4. Describe the four principles of the 'this' keyword.

+First is window binding.
+This will bind to the window when not in a closure.
+Second is when a dot function is called this is the object before the dot.
+Implicit Binding.
+Third is new binding and it refers to the creation of new objects returned by the constructor function.
+Fourth is Explicit binding and this is used when call or apply method is used.

 5. Why do we need super() in an extended class?

+It gives access to the parent properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.